jmonlong/manu-vggafannot/manuscript.md

 The predicted genotypes were converted to GAF and indexed.
 They could be visualized using the Sequence Tube Map, along with the aligned reads.
 This type of annotation can help a developer explore variant calls and aligned reads.
-A example is shown in Figure {@fig:tubemap}C.
+An example is shown in Figure {@fig:tubemap}C.
 On the traditional reference genome, the equivalent would be to load both reads and variants in IGV[@igv].

 ![
 **Visualization examples with the Sequence Tube Map** **A** Projection of the HPRC gene annotation into the pangenome, here visualizing a coding sequence (CDS) of the *CFD* gene.
 There is an insertion (see *insertion node* in the middle), that the reference path (*violet* on top) skips.
-Most CDS annotations are similar (*blue* paths), but the CSD from the haplotype with the insertion seems to be split in two parts, highlighted in *green*.
+Most CDS annotations are similar (*blue* paths), but the CSD from the haplotype with the insertion is split into two parts, highlighted in *green*.
 **B.** Projecting known variants into the pangenome.
 *black*: Reference path (GRCh38), *pale colors*: other human haplotypes, *reds*: GWAS Catalog, *blues*: eQTLs across tissues (GTEx).
 **C.** Aligned reads and genotype calls.
 *yellow*/*green*: annotation paths from `vg call` genotypes. *reds*/*blues*: short sequencing reads.
-**D.** ATAC-seq coverage track for 7 tissues from the ENCODE project.
+**D.** ATAC-seq coverage track for seven tissues from the ENCODE project.
 The reference path (*violet*) and other HPRC haplotypes (*greys*) are shown on top and traverse two variation sites.
 ATAC-seq coverage annotations for the different tissues are shown in different *colors* with different opacities representing coverage level.
 The thyroid annotation (*blue*) is more opaque than others, suggesting that this region is more open in that tissue.
 The *red* annotations at the bottom show the position of exons from the *TPO* gene, a thyroid-specific gene.
 ](images/tubemap.examples.png "Tubemap examples"){#fig:tubemap}

-Using the Sequence Tube Map, haplotypes, read alignments and paths can be visualized interactively.

 ### Coverage of seven functional datasets from ENCODE

 We aligned ENCODE ATAC-seq datasets from 7 cell types[@encode] to the draft human pangenome to produce coverage tracks as indexed GAF files (see [Coverage track from mapped reads]).
-On average across cell types, there were about 475 thousand paths representing high read coverage, which were on average 2.6 nodes and 104.8 bases long.
+On average across cell types, there were about 475 thousand paths representing high read coverage, which were, on average, 2.6 nodes and 104.8 bases long.
 An average of 63 thousand paths with high ATAC-seq read coverage traversed three or more nodes (see Table @tbl:coverage_summary).
 Because the graph node length used in non-variable regions is longer than the path length, these paths visiting three or more nodes are likely in regions of the pangenome with variation.